Terms and conditions

 12.2 Notification of unauthorised or incorrectly executed Payments

-You agree to notify us immediately (either verbally or in writing) if it comes to your knowledge that an unauthorised or incorrect Payment has been made by us.
-Where you are a consumer, a micro-enterprise or a charity (as defined in the Payment Services Regulations 2009), in the case of Payments to the EEA and where the Payment is in euros or another EEA currency, you must notify us at the latest, within 13 months of the Payment Date and in all other cases, you must notify us within 5 Business Days.
-Failure to comply with these time limits means that you will be deemed to have waived any right to make a claim against us in respect of any unauthorised or incorrect Payment.
+You agree to notify us immediately (either verbally or in writing) if it comes to your knowledge that an unauthorised or incorrectly executed Payment has been made by us.
+Where you are a consumer, a micro-enterprise or a charity (as such terms are defined in the Payment Services Regulations 2017), you must notify us at the latest, within 13 months of the Payment Date and in all other cases, you must notify us within 6 months.
+Failure to comply with these time limits means that you will be deemed to have waived any right to make a claim against us in respect of any unauthorised or incorrectly executed Payment.

-12.3 Refunds for unauthorised Payments within the EEA in an EEA currency
+12.3 Refunds for unauthorised and incorrectly executed Payments

 We shall not be liable for any losses incurred by you as a result of the defective execution of a Payment where you have provided us with incorrect Recipient Account Details.

 12.9 Payment Date

 If the agreed Payment Date is not a Business Day, then the Payment will take place on the Business Day following the Payment Date.